ArthurDanjou/artsite/content/projects/hackathon-natixis.md

 ## The Challenge

-Organized by **Natixis**, this hackathon followed a high-intensity format: **three consecutive Saturdays** of on-site development, bridged by two full weeks of remote collaboration.
+Organized by **Natixis**, this hackathon ran over **three consecutive Saturdays** of on-site development, with two full weeks of remote collaboration in between.

-Working in a **team of four**, our goal was to bridge the gap between non-technical stakeholders and complex financial databases by creating an autonomous "Data Talk" agent.
+Working in a **team of four**, our goal was to connect non-technical stakeholders to complex financial databases by creating an autonomous "Data Talk" agent.

 ## How We Built It